 The NSW Greener Places guideline that recommends an off-leash opportunity is located within 800 metres of households will be considered.

-This strategy identifies an opportunity to explore options for the establishment of a dog off-leash exercise area in Henley Park.
-There are currently no dog off-leash exercise areas in close proximity to this location.
+June 2020 update: following a trial in early 2020, Council resolved for Henley Park to become a dog off-leash area.
+Previously, there were no dog off-leash exercise areas in close proximity to this location.